kannans89/RustRepo/15_Ownership/15_Ownership.md

 ```

-If we consider the case of primitive types, contents from one variable is copied to another.
-So there is no ownership move happening .let us see an example
+The above is true for complex data types.
+In case of primitive types, contents from one variable is copied to another.
+So there is no ownership move happening .
+This is because of a primitive variable needs less resources than an object.Consider the following example-

 ```rust